We've been featured in:

 By Stephen Hudson.
-Last Updated 13th December 2023.
-In this guide, we’ll discuss criminal injuries compensation claims and offer you some examples of CICA payouts.
-This is an alternative to a CICA calculator
+Last Updated 17th December 2024.
+In this guide, we discuss criminal injury compensation claims and offer you some examples of CICA payouts.
+If you were looking for a criminal injuries compensation calculator, you will find this guide useful.

 Being a victim of a violent crime can have a serious impact on your quality of life.
 If the crime has left you with injuries, this could affect you for years to come; in some instances, the effects might be permanent.